XoopsDocs/adslight-tutorial/README.md

 ## Module Purpose

-This module is for .....
+This module is for Classifieds Ads.

 ![image001.png](assets/image001.png)
-*Figure 1: Main view of the xLanguage Module (Admin side)*
+*Figure 1: Main view of the AdsLight Module (Admin side)*

 # Table of Content